ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 ```

-You can run the same command for each sample or use the script samples_transcriptassembly1.sh
+You can run the same command for each sample or use the script samples_transcriptassembly1.sh from **the scripts folder in the repository.**

-#### Merging Transcripts
+#### 4c.
+Merging Transcripts

 Transcripts assembled for all samples can be merged together for further analysis using the following command.
 This is extremely beneficial when you have hundreds or thousands of samples.